FC Sibir Novosibirsk (2019)

-FC Novosibirsk (ФК «Сибирь» (Новосибирск)) is a Russian association football club based in Novosibirsk, playing at the Spartak Stadium.
-The club was established by the initiative of the Government of Novosibirsk Oblast.
+FC Sibir Novosibirsk (ФК «Сибирь» (Новосибирск)) is a Russian professional association football club based in Novosibirsk, playing at the Spartak Stadium.
+The club was established by the initiative of the Government of Novosibirsk Oblast in 2019.

 History

-The club was founded in 2019 to replace FC Sibir Novosibirsk, after the club was relegated from the Russian National Football league to the third-tier Russian Professional Football League, at the end of 2018–19 season.
+The club was founded in 2019 as FC Novosibirsk to replace FC Sibir Novosibirsk, after Sibir was relegated from the Russian National Football league to the third-tier Russian Professional Football League, at the end of 2018–19 season.

+In the 2023–24 season, Novosibirsk qualified for the Second League promotion play-offs, but lost to FC Rotor Volgograd and remained in the Second League.

+On 27 June 2024, FC Novosibirsk announced that the club is renamed to FC Sibir Novosibirsk.

 Stadium

 Novosibirsk's home ground is now the 12,500-capacity Spartak Stadium in Novosibirsk.
 It is a multi-purpose stadium which currently used mostly for football matches.
 It is the most easterly venue to have hosted a match in UEFA club competition.

 Current squad

-As of 22 February 2023, according to the Second League website.
+As of 11 September 2025, according to the Second League website.